dbt-labs/docs.getdbt.com/website/docs/docs/use-dbt-semantic-layer/exports.md

 <detailsToggle alt_header="How do I run all exports for a saved query?">

-- In production runs, you build a model and any exports downstream of that model.
-There is currently no way to call the Export directly from the Job scheduler.
+- In production runs, you can build the saved query by calling it directly in the build command, or you build a model and any exports downstream of that model
 - In development, you can run all exports by running `dbt sl Export --saved-query sq_name`.

 </detailsToggle>